 Can a house fail a home inspection?

 No. A professional home inspection is an examination of the current condition of a house.
 It is not an appraisal, which determines market value.
 It is not a municipal inspection, which verifies local code compliance.
 A home inspector, therefore, will not pass or fail a house, but rather describe its physical condition and indicate what components and systems may need major repair or replacement.

 Typically, a home inspector is contacted immediately after the contract or purchase agreement has been signed.
 Before you sign, be sure there is an inspection clause in the sales contract, making your final purchase obligation contingent on the findings of a professional home inspection.
 This clause should specify the terms and conditions to which both the buyer and seller are obligated.

 Can I be present during the home inspection?

 While it is not required that you be present for the inspection, it is highly recommended.
 You will be able to observe the inspector and ask questions as you learn about the condition of the home and how to maintain it.

 No house is perfect.
 If the inspector identifies problems, it does not mean you should or shouldn’t buy the house, only that you will know in advance what to expect.
 If your budget is tight, or if you do not want to become involved in future repair work, this information will be important to you.
 If major problems are found, a seller may agree to make repairs.

 If the house proves to be in good condition, did I really need an inspection?

-Definitely, now you can complete your home purchase with confidence.
-You’ll have learned many things about your new home from the inspector’s written report, and will have that information for future reference.
+Now you can complete your home purchase with confidence.
+You will have learned many things about your new home from the inspector’s written report and will have that information for future reference.